meetar/chillpill/README.md

 - An always-up server, if you want the bot to run at all times
 - A Twitter account
-- A command-line
-- Python
+- A command line shell with Python

 ###Installation